Educ-IO/educ-io/_tutorials/events/website_calendars.md

 Using a generic API key means the calendar you want to access must be [publicaly available](https://support.google.com/calendar/answer/37083?hl=en){:target="_blank" rel="noopener"} and you will need the calendar ID from the settings page.

 When you have your API key and calendar ID, insert them into the code below.
-You will need to include the [Moment](https://momentjs.com/docs/#/use-it/browser/){:target="_blank" rel="noopener"} library, to provide simple date handling.
+You will need to include the [Moment](https://momentjs.com/docs/#/use-it/browser/){:target="_blank" rel="noopener"} or [Day.js](https://github.com/iamkun/dayjs){:target="_blank" rel="noopener"}  library, to provide simple date handling.
 You should also include a [fetch](https://github.com/github/fetch){:target="_blank" rel="noopener"} polyfill for older browsers, which adds in that functionality where it isn't available.

 {% highlight javascript %}
 var _loadDiary = function() {